On the number of countable subdirect powers of unary algebras: Introduction and the statement of the main result

 \begin{mainthm} Let $\A=(A,F)$ be a finite unary algebra.
 The number of non-isomorphic countable subdirect powers of $\A$ is countable if and only if every operation in $F$ is either a bijection or a constant mapping. \end{mainthm}

-We will refer to the \emph{type} of an algebra $\A$ being countable or uncountable depending on whether $\A$ has countably or uncountably many non-isomorphic countable subdirect powers.
-Every countable subdirect power of $\A$ is contained in $\A^\N$, and we will henceforth just consider those.
+We will refer to the \emph{type} of an algebra $\A$ as being countable or uncountable depending on whether $\A$ has countably or uncountably many non-isomorphic countable subdirect powers.
+Given a countable subdirect power $P\leq \A^X$, there is no a priori restriction on $|X|$, but in fact $P$ is isomorphic to a subdirect power in $\A^\N$, and we will henceforth focus on such powers.
+Throughout the term `countable' is used to mean `finite or of size $\aleph_0$'.